GrinonBarrett/Taksidos/Placeholder Creature.md

 ### Dyllakhar
 Personal messengers of Tamas.
+They are also known as the headless harbingers.
 They often appear within days before one dies, a sort of last chance to make things right before death.
 When their subject dies, they will come to collect.
 The plural would be dyllakhain.

 **Creature Type**: Dyllakhain are undead.